DiTurr/speed_challenge/README.md

 # Proposed model:
 To solve the challenge the following solution has been proposed:
+ - 3 frames are used for the prediction.
  - Encoder based on EfficientNet B0.
  - Encoder is fed into LSTM layer.
  - LSTM output is fed into a fully connected layer.
- - 3 frames are used for the prediction.
+ - Model output is filter with a first order loss pass filter (PT1).
+For implementation, see postprocessing.py
  - For the training, just the video test.mp4 has been used.

 # Results: